The Adventure of the Christmas Pudding: Greenshaw's Folly

 That evening, Inspector Welch interviews Raymond about the will he witnessed.
-Miss Marple guesses correctly that, contrary to what Raymond and Horace Bindler were told, Miss Cresswell was not the beneficiary to the will – Miss Greenshaw was playing her along, behaviour just like that of Mr Naysmith.
+Miss Marple guesses correctly that, contrary to what Raymond and Horace Bindler were told, Mrs Cresswell was not the beneficiary to the will – Miss Greenshaw was playing her along, behaviour just like that of Mr Naysmith.
 The recipient of Miss Greenshaw's money is Alfred, who is probably a grandson of one of Miss Greenshaw's grandfather's illegitimate children, hence the resemblance in looks.
 Alfred is a member of an archery club but has a cast-iron alibi for the time of the murder.

-Miss Marple has a hypothesis: that the Miss Greenshaw that Louise met over her two days was actually Miss Cresswell in disguise.
-Miss Greenshaw was unconscious at the time that she was "shot" and the dying person on the lawn that Louise saw was Miss Cresswell with a false arrow.
-The first "policeman" who arrived at the house was really Nathaniel Fletcher, Miss Cresswell's accomplice.
-He claimed the companion had been locked in her room from which he freed her, whereas in reality she had been free to impersonate her employer and dupe Louise into being a witness to the "crime".
+Miss Marple has a hypothesis: that the Miss Greenshaw that Louise met over her two days work was actually Mrs Cresswell in disguise.
+Miss Greenshaw was unconscious at the time that she was stabbed with the arrow, and the dying person on the lawn that Louise saw was Mrs Cresswell with a false arrow.
+The first "policeman" who arrived at the house was really Nathaniel Fletcher, Mrs Cresswell's accomplice.
+Fletcher is an actor who plays the policeman in a staging of the play by James Barrie, A Kiss for Cinderella, and wears his costume from the play.
+A few minutes later, he appears at the house as himself, acting unaware of the death.

+The companion had been briefly locked in her room from which Fletcher freed her; prior to that moment, Mrs Cresswell had been free to impersonate her employer and position Louise as a witness to the "crime".
 The pair aimed to pin the blame on Alfred, not realising he had gone to the pub for his lunch earlier than usual and, therefore, had an alibi.

-When Miss Marple sees the rockery on which the fake Miss Greenshaw had been working has had plants pulled up as well as weeds, something a skilled gardener would never do, she realises her guess was correct.
+When Miss Marple sees the rockery on which the fake Miss Greenshaw had been working has had plants pulled up as well as weeds, something a skilled gardener like Miss Greenshaw would never do, she realises her guess was correct.
 Alfred inherits "Greenshaw's Folly".